leonardosarmentocastro/the-owl/contributing.md

 Apart from the existing snapshots tests, it would awesome to add some functional tests against the generated cURL using node `exec`.

+### Delete docs folder before creating new .md doc files

+Imagine you had 2 routes: `/health` and `/hello-world`.
+You generated docs for both of them, but 2 days later you decided that you don't need the `/hello-world` route anymore, so you remove it from your code and adapt the tests.

+Even though docs for `/hello-world` are not created anymore, they still reside inside the `/docs` folder.

+As a proposal to this problem, I propose to atomicly generate docs (for each time you want to generate docs, you remove the folder completely before generating any files).

 ### Semantic improvements

 * Changed the `testName` attribute to `testTitle`;